Sam McDowell: Early life

+Professional career

-1960–61: Major league debut
+1960-61: Minor leagues and major league debut

 During the 1960 season, as a high school graduate, McDowell signed with the Indians for a $75,000 bonus.
 McDowell made the signing announcement at the conclusion of his appearance in the third segment of To Tell the Truth aired on June 16, 1960.

+He spent the 1960 season with the Class D Lakeland Indians, where he had a 5–6 record, with a 3.35 earned run average (ERA).
+He struck out 100 batters in 104.2 innings pitched, but also had 80 bases on balls.
+He picked off 43 base runners, modeling his technique on Hall of Fame left-handed pitcher Warren Spahn, who had given McDowell pickoff tips when he was in Pittsburgh.

-After spending 1960 with the Class-D Lakeland Indians, he was promoted to the Triple-A Salt Lake City Bees of the Pacific Coast League.
-He finished the year there with a record of 13-10 and a 4.42 earned run average.
+In 1961, McDowell was promoted to the Triple-A Salt Lake City Bees of the Pacific Coast League.
+He finished the year there with a record of 13–10 and a 4.42 ERA.
+He had 156 strikeouts and 152 bases on balls in 175 innings pitched; averaging 8 strikeouts per nine innings (K/9), but also 7.8 bases on balls per nine innings (BB/9).

 This was enough to earn him a promotion to the majors in September, and one week before his 19th birthday he made his MLB debut for the Indians.
-Starting against the Minnesota Twins, McDowell pitched 6.2 scoreless innings, giving up just three hits.
-However, in a harbinger of things to come, he also walked five batters before being relieved by Frank Funk.
+Starting against the Minnesota Twins, McDowell pitched 6.1 scoreless innings, giving up just three hits.
+He had to leave the game because he broke two ribs throwing a pitch.
+However, in a harbinger of things to come, he struck out five batters and also walked five batters before being relieved by Frank Funk.
 Funk gave up three runs in the 9th inning to lose the game, 3-2.
-McDowell did not pitch again in 1961.
+McDowell did not pitch again in 1961, after the one appearance for Cleveland.